Sleep Apnea Treatment

 Have you ever woken up exhausted from the night before, but unsure why?
 Sleep apnea occurs when you stop breathing during periods of sleep, which usually occurs because of a blockage in the airway.
 The relaxed muscles at the back of the throat cause the throat to close, which stops breathing, typically from 20 seconds to up to 3 minutes.
 Most sleep apnea sufferers experience this cycle of snoring, apnea and awakening five or more times a night.
 This condition has been linked to high blood pressure, stroke, diabetes and heart disease, making it very important to understand if you have sleep apnea and how to treat it.

 Some simple techniques for alleviating mild apnea are to sleep on your sides and not your back.
 Avoid alcohol or sedatives before bedtime.
-In mild cases, treatment may consist of nasal decongestants, inhaled steroid preparations or oral mouth devices that force the jaw forward to prevent the tongue from falling back and constricting the throat.
+In mild cases, treatment may also consist of nasal decongestants, inhaled steroid preparations or oral appliance devices that force the jaw forward to prevent the tongue from falling back and constricting the throat during sleep.

-- Uvulopalatopharyngoplasty (UPPP) – surgery for treating obstructive sleep apnea.
-It tightens flabby tissues in the throat and palate, expanding air passages.
+Uvulopalatopharyngoplasty (UPPP) – It tightens collapsible tissues in the throat and palate, expanding air passages.

 For those who suffer from debilitating snoring or think they may have sleep apnea, contact your ENT and schedule an appointment for proper diagnosis.
 Snoring and sleep apnea are not something to ignore, and early treatment is important in protecting your health in the long run.